 - Have a valid Business Certificate Holder Compliance Services and Assessments (CSA) certification for the fire protection system you are registering for.

 What are the fees associated with registering?

-- Business Certificate will be assessed a $150 registration fee payable to the City of Phoenix.
+- Business Certificate will be assessed a $150 registration fee payable to the City of Phoenix for each type of system.
 This is only for the business permit through Fire Prevention.
 Additional fees for testing are collected through CSA or NICET.

 If I pass the Business Certificate Holder CSA exam do I also need to take the Competent Party Assessment to satisfy the on-site requirement?

 - No. The requirement is for a person that is at least a Competent Party be on each job-site.
 The Business Certificate Holder CSA assessment is at a higher level and therefore, surpasses the minimum qualifications.